lordkevinmo/online_exercises/FEATURES.md

 - [ ] Use capcha for login/sign up
 - [ ] Generate private key for JsonWebToken
 - [ ] During the first launch of the system, a default admin user is created
+- [ ] Using tools such as [React.Lazy](https://fr.reactjs.org/docs/code-splitting.html) to have dynamic loading component.

 #### Creator of a group
 - [x] They can accept/refuse user